What is a thought?

 Thought is subtle matter. it can be felt and perceived.
 Thought has size, shape, color, quality, substance, power , and weight.
 A person is not made up of only thoughts, but the quality of thought- negative or positive, determines the quality of one's aura, energy.
 One can use On'es will to transform the characteristics of thought to more positive in essence, or positive thought.

-Thoughts can affect one's destiny by influencing one's character, what one thinks is what one becomes.
+Thoughts, though imaginations of mind, can affect one's destiny by influencing one's character, what one thinks is what one becomes.
 Thoughts generate corresponding feelings, feelings get translated into similar actions.
 If one think one is strong, one becomes strong, similarly thoughts which perceive one as weak makes one weak.
 So the quality of one's thoughts determines one's character.
 The power of positive thinking from the mind of a yogi - who has concentrated his thought by meditation - has been found to positively influence the existence of animals and plants scattered over miles around him.

 Attributes of Positive Thinking Thoughts